genesiscommunitysuccess/docs/versioned_docs/version-2022.4/02_database/09_api-reference/03_event-handler-api.md

 ---
-title: 'API Reference - Event Handler API'
+title: "API Reference - Event Handler API"
-sidebar_label: 'Event Handler API'
+sidebar_label: "Event Handler API"
 id: event-handler-api
 keywords: [database, api, reference, event handler]
 tags:
   - database
   - api
   - reference
   - event handler
 ---

 In most cases, you will create [Event Handlers](../../../server/event-handler/introduction/) in a kts file using GPAL.
 This offers a method with succinct code and a good degree of flexibility.